 Everyone needs to know something about neuroscience.
 The brain has become a popular topic in all media, but confusions arise when the brain becomes an abstract fantasy in the minds of journalists and product promoters.
 While it is true that brain is the organ of the mind, our language makes it difficult to speak correctly at different levels of meaning.
-Neuroscience notes will give the intelligent reader and understanding of how the brain actually works.
+Neuroscience notes will give the intelligent reader and understanding of how the brainy works.

 Neuroscience is the broad inquiry into the structure and function of animal nervous systems.
 Neuroscience begins with the deep sense that all creatures living on planet earth share common properties.
 Nervous systems allow organisms to sense, decide, act and remember.
 These properties begin as simple devices and evolve into sensing strategies that are increasingly complicated, more accurate and more effective.
 A complex device such as the human eye is easier to understand if you already understand a simple device such as light detecting pigment spot in a snail.
 Thus, it makes sense for a neuroscientist to study all animals and to assume that principles learned about older, simpler animals can be applied to newer, more complex animals such as humans.
 Bodybrainmind is an open-ended, self-regulating system, highly responsive to the molecular determinants impinging on it through food and the environment.
 Life is an expression of cells, tiny containers of molecular codes and metabolic processes.
 In system terms, a living cell is a self-regenerating, recursive system that can reproduce itself through cell division.